-The Board of Directors is chaired by the President of BBMRI.be and consists of the three Scientific Coordinators, the National Node Director, the Working Group Leaders and representatives of the Coordination Office.
+The Board of Directors is chaired by the President of BBMRI.be (Prof. Elke Smits) and consists of the National Node Director (Annelies Debucquoy), the Working Group Chairs, the Scientific representatives and representatives of the Coordination Office.
 Policies, strategies and financial issues related to BBMRI.be are discussed and approved by the Board of Directors.
-The Working Group Leaders report to the Board of Directors and ask approval for new proposals.
+The Working Group Chairs report to the Board of Directors and ask approval for new proposals.

 The members are:

-Optimal harmonization of BBMRI.be procedures within BBMRI-ERIC is executed by means of five working groups.
+Optimal harmonization of BBMRI.be procedures within BBMRI-ERIC is executed by means of six working groups.

-Working Group 1:Minimal Dataset & Information and Technologies (MD & IT).
-Lead by Ms. Katia Emmerechts (Belgian Cancer Registry, BVT) and Joachim Geeraert ( (Bimetra Gent- Flemish Biobank Network).
+IT Working Group: Chaired by Katia Emmerechts (Belgian Cancer Registry, BVT) and Kimberly Vanhees (UBILIM).
 This working group aims at establishing a national IT platform with hub and spoke structure in agreement with the BBMRI-ERIC IT-requirements.

-Working Group 5: Networking and Valorization.
-Lead by Annelies Debucquoy (BBMRI.be) and Prof. Sofie Bekaert (Bimetra Gent- Flemish Biobank Network).
+Networking and Valorization Working Group: Chaired by Annelies Debucquoy (BBMRI.be) and Elke Berneel (HirUZ Gent).
 This working group aims at broadening the network of BBMRI.be, initiating collaboration with other research infrastructures and setting up research projects for valorisation of the samples and data in the biobanks.

 BELGIAN REPRESENTATION AT BBMRI-ERIC